Moosa-24/MOOAKO310_fto2401_GroupA_MoosaAkoodie_DJS11/podcast-app/README.md

 User story checklist:
 1. Setup and Deployment: Project is deployed to a custom Netlify URL - DONE
 2. User sees a custom icon in the tab window.
 All favicon information has been created and added correctly via realfavicongenerator.net - DONE
 3. Metatag information has been created and added via metatags.io.
-Be mindful to manually replace all URL values (especially image URL) to absolute Netlify URL values (you will need to deploy to Netlify first) -
+Be mindful to manually replace all URL values (especially image URL) to absolute Netlify URL values (you will need to deploy to Netlify first) - CHECKING

 4. User sees the name of all available shows on the platform -
 5. User sees shows sorted alphabetically when the app loads (default sorting) -
 6. User has a way to listen to any episode in a season for a show (note there is a single placeholder audio track for all shows) -